vadagama/messenger-system-design/README.md

 | Text with 3x replicas   | 4TB   | 117TB   | 2PB    |
 | Images withous replicas | 3.5PB | 105PB   | 1260PB |
 | Images with 3x replicas | 10PB  | 300PB   | 3.6EB  |

-## Bandwidth
-Based on the above calculations, we can estimate the bandwidth required for our system.
-We will need to handle the following amount of text and images data: 5100MBit/s

 # Component diagram
 ## Step 1 - simple design